candacecantrell/dgm4790-graphql/README.md

 Feel free to adjust any operation by adding or removing fields.
 The GraphQL Playground helps you with its auto-completion and query validation features.

 #### Retrieve all cassettes, title, artist, price, genre
+### At least 3 Query resolvers to get data from your server

 ```graphql
 query allCassettes {